Berkeley-CS61B/skeleton-sp16/lab14/spec/lab14.md

         GeneratorAudioVisualizer gav = new GeneratorAudioVisualizer(generator);
         gav.drawAndPlay(4096, 1000000);

 Try this out, and you should see the first 4096 samples being drawn and the first 1,000,000 samples being played.
-The reason that we make these numbers different is that if we draw 1,000,000 samples, we won't be able to see anything useful.
+The reason that we make these parameters different is that if we draw 1,000,000 samples, we won't be able to see anything useful.

 #### Using the MultiGenerator